mcglynn-m/McGlynnMAS/README.md

 # McGlynn MyMas Crew

 The goal of this project is to learn how to go from “Prompts to Production,” in building a Multi-Agent system (MAS) for a Product Feature Comparison.
 This collaborative multi-agent system is designed to help consumers make informed purchasing decisions by systematically gathering, analyzing, and presenting comprehensive product feature comparisons across multiple brands and companies.
+Three agents are set up to Analyze, Research, and Summarize the results.

 ## Prompts
-Initial prompt for the Project Master Plan by providing the target persona:
+Initial prompt for the Project Master Plan by providing the goals of the target personas:

 Act as a consumer who wants to compare product features and options from many brands or companies for an informed decision.
 Design a Multi-Agent System (MAS) using CrewAI.com framework.
 Write a 3-agent MAS master plan.
 Describe each agent’s roles, responsibilities, skills, tasks, and output deliverables for the above purpose and output as a markdown format artifact.

 Other prompts are used to help create all the code files (main, crew, agents, tasks).
+It is an iterative process of providing AI input, reviewing output, checking output, and testing the files.

 ## User Input
 In this MAS, the user is prompted for three types of input:  "Product_Category.”
 "Target_Brands,” and “Needs Features.”
 Any relevant input can be used, depending upon the users’ desires.